Downtown Campus Opening Fall 2019

 - Urban and Regional Planning (M.S.)

 Find the calendar, as well as other important dates and deadlines on the Valencia College website under academic calendars.

 What are the policies and procedures for downtown?

 Valencia College students are required to abide by the academic policies and procedures of the college.
 These may be different for UCF students.
 Non-academic issues may be handled differently, depending upon the nature of the issue.

 What is the Student Code of Conduct for downtown?

 The Student Code of Conduct for downtown is the same as your home institution.

 Monday – Friday 10am - 5pm

 Valencia College admitted students can begin the housing application process for the student housing facility at the Downtown Campus, known as UnionWest at Creative Village.

-The first step is to complete an interest form.
+The first step is to confirm your interest by submitting your name and student VID.
+Your active status and demographic information will be shared with UCF as a first step in the process.
 Once this is done, UCF Housing staff will contact you with your housing portal login information and instructions on how to complete your housing application.